Registering data¶

 • If the provider and consumer are in different regions, only the consumer can link external or Iceberg tables into a clean room.

-The web app controls external and Iceberg tables at the account level.
+The clean room UI controls external and Iceberg tables at the account level.

 Warning